We performed a comparison between NetApp Cloud Volumes ONTAP and Portworx Enterprise based on real PeerSpot user reviews.

 "They have not integrated Portworx with Ondat since they are too focused now on Pure Storage APIs and not on users like us."

-NetApp Cloud Volumes ONTAP is ranked 1st in Cloud Software Defined Storage with 17 reviews while Portworx Enterprise is ranked 2nd in Cloud Software Defined Storage with 4 reviews.
-NetApp Cloud Volumes ONTAP is rated 8.8, while Portworx Enterprise is rated 9.0.
-The top reviewer of NetApp Cloud Volumes ONTAP writes "Easier to control data since we can run queries across all our platforms with a single solution".
-On the other hand, the top reviewer of Portworx Enterprise writes "Works well under intensive load and scalable solution".
+NetApp Cloud Volumes ONTAP is ranked 1st in Cloud Software Defined Storage with 60 reviews while Portworx Enterprise is ranked 2nd in Cloud Software Defined Storage with 6 reviews.
+NetApp Cloud Volumes ONTAP is rated 8.8, while Portworx Enterprise is rated 9.2.
+The top reviewer of NetApp Cloud Volumes ONTAP writes "Its data tiering helps keep storage costs under control".
+On the other hand, the top reviewer of Portworx Enterprise writes "A solution backed by strong customer support, that is stable and scalable".
 NetApp Cloud Volumes ONTAP is most compared with Azure NetApp Files, Amazon S3, Amazon EFS (Elastic File System), Google Cloud Storage and Amazon EBS (Elastic Block Store), whereas Portworx Enterprise is most compared with Red Hat Openshift Data Foundation, Red Hat Ceph Storage, IBM Spectrum Scale, Nutanix Cloud Infrastructure (NCI) and Robin Cloud Native Storage for Kubernetes.
 See our NetApp Cloud Volumes ONTAP vs. Portworx Enterprise report.

 See our list of best Cloud Software Defined Storage vendors.